paulproteus/operations/sponsorship/submit-payment.md

 ## Please note
 Checks are processed weekly.

-Paypal donations get processed on the first and third Friday of every month.
+Online donations are processed bi-weekly.

 Available funds will be noted in the [Master Accounting Spreasheet](../monitoring-your-funds.md).